smilesForSpecialNeeds/capstone-project/capstone-project/README.md

 - [As a logged in Provider user, when I filter by date range and when I click the export button it will export all my total hours for that date range to an external Excel spreadsheet.]
       - [Status = Pending]
-- [As a logged in Admin user, when I enter in a date range and click submit I will see only schedules for that date range appear.
-When I enter in a client name and click submit, I will only see schedules associated with that client.
-When I enter in a particular type of hours, I will only see schedules with that type of hours associated with them.
-When I enter in a provider name and click submit, I will only see schedules related to that particular provider appear in the list.]
-    - [Status = Pending]

 - [As a logged in Provider user, when I enter a particular client name into the input field and click submit I will only see that particular client show up in the list]
     - [Status = Pending]